Rasbandit/JS-Toy-Problems/README.md

 ## Broken Problems

 Everyone of these problems does not work.
 With each one you can solve it by only modifying existing lines, there is not a need to write more lines of code.
-This is could be a good starting place for teaching the scientific method.
+This is could be a good starting place for teaching the students how to troubleshoot using the scientific method (more on this per request).

 ## Teaching topics